-- Work across all City departments to create a clear and coordinated message regarding economic development priorities and efforts in the West Ashley area.
-This kind of coordination will be an essential first step towards re-envisioning the area's role both in the City and the region. - Adopt the mixed-use regulatory standards per this plan's Community Design and Land Use Chapter, with an emphasis on allowing office growth at key nodes and arterials, such as Citadel Mall, the intersection of Sam Rittenberg Boulevard at Old Towne Road, and the Ashley Bridge District. - ~~Study the potential for annexing additional commercial properties into the City, and potentially dedicate a City staff position to coordinate annexation studies and activity.
-Some commercial property owners are already considering annexing their properties into the City, but a more systematic outreach effort to other key owners should be considered.
-Having more commercial properties within the City will facilitate providing better services and infrastructure upgrades.~~ - Facilitate better connections between economic development, workforce development, and K-12 education.
+- Work across all City departments to create a clear and coordinated message regarding equitable economic development priorities and efforts in the West Ashley area.
+This kind of coordination will be an essential first step towards re-envisioning the area's role both in the City and the region. - Adopt the mixed-use regulatory standards per this plan's Community Design and Land Use Chapter, with an emphasis on allowing office growth at key nodes and arterials, such as Citadel Mall, the intersection of Sam Rittenberg Boulevard at Old Towne Road, and the Ashley Bridge District. - Facilitate better connections between economic development, workforce development, and K-12 education.
 This will ensure that all West Ashley residents are equally prepared to benefit from the area's expanding employment base, but will require participation from a large cross-section of institutions.
 An example of such a program is the Youth Apprentice Program funded and administered by the Charleston Metro Chamber of Commerce.
 West Ashley High School is included in this program, in which students are paid apprentices at businesses - including Hendrick Automotive Group - while receiving a scholarship to attend Trident Technical College.